jinun20th/Keyboard-Store/README.md

-# Keyboard-Store using Laravel framework
+# Keyboard Store using Laravel framework

 This is a Ecommerce app that the product is about keyboard with admin section. <br>

 ## Features
 -   Fully functional E-commerce website front-end and back-end built from scratch.
 -   Using laravel voyager as an admin panel for the site.
--   javascript, jquery, bootstrap and css for the front-end.
 -   Intelligent searching mechanism for products.
 -   Awesome Cart package that uses session.
--   An artisan command to seed the database with all neccessary dummy data, even for voyager tables (php artisan ecommerce:install).
+-   An artisan command to seed the database with all neccessary dummy data, even for voyager tables.
 -   Different user roles and privileges.
 -   Categories, tags and price filtering for easier search for products.
--   And much more features.

 ---